stormpath/stormpath-aspnetcore/docs/login.rst

 .. todo::
   See :ref:`social_login` if you want to accept logins from providers such as Facebook or Google.

-By default this library will serve an HTML login page at ``/login``.
+By default, this library will serve an HTML login page at ``/login``.
 You can change this URI, or disable the feature entirely if you wish.

 Configuration Options